Food Poisoning

 Cryptosporidiosis |

 Cryptosporidiosis is caused by a parasite called Cryptosporidium.
-Symptoms can start within 2 to 14 days.
+Symptoms can start within two to 14 days.
 It usually takes 7 days to show symptoms.
+Symptoms can include:

 You can get it by:

-Symptoms can start within two to 10 days.
-It usually takes three to four days to show symptoms.
+Giardiasis is caused by parasites called Giardia lamblia.
+Children get it more than adults.
+Symptoms can start within three to 25 days.
+It usually takes seven to 10 days to show symptoms.
+Symptoms can include:

 You can get it by: